September 23 – 30, 2022

 |Entry Fees||Spiritual and Logistical Guide||Gratuity for Drivers and Guides|

-A $500/person deposit is due at time of registration, payable online via PayPal or credit card.
+A $500/person deposit is due at time of registration, payable online via credit card.

 Terms and conditions